intel-analytics/BigDL-2.x/docs/docs/Orca/data.md

 * `path` is target save path.
 * `batchSize` batch size for each chunk in sequence file.

-And you can load pickle file to SparkXShards if you use save_pickle() to save data.
+And you can load pickle file to XShards if you use save_pickle() to save data.
 ```
 zoo.orca.data.XShards.load_pickle(path, minPartitions=None)
 ```
 * `path`: The pickle file path/directory.
 * `minPartitions`: The minimum partitions for the XShards.

-This method return a SparkXShards object from pickle files.
+This method return an XShards object from pickle files.

-#### **Move SparkXShards to Ray backend**
+#### **Move XShards on Spark to Ray backend**

-You can put data of the SparkXShards to Ray cluster object store for later processing on Ray.
+You can put data of the XShards on Spark to Ray cluster object store for later processing on Ray.
 ```
 to_ray()
 ```
-This method save data of SparkXShards to Ray object store, and return a new RayXShards which contains plasma ObjectID, the plasma object_store_address and the node IP on each partition.
+This method save data of XShards on Spark to Ray object store, and return a new RayXShards which contains plasma ObjectID, the plasma object_store_address and the node IP on each partition.

 ### **XShards with Pandas DataFrame**

-#### **Read data into SparkXShards**
+#### **Read data into XShards**

 You can read csv/json files/directory into XShards with such APIs:
 ```